lauqerm/ygocarder/README.Docker.md

     docker compose up app-prod
     ```

-Now you can access the app at <http://localhost:8080/ygocarder>
+Now you can access the app at <http://localhost:8080/ygocarder>.

+#### Using image from Docker Hub

+I have no plan to publish ygocarder's image on Docker Hub yet.